doanhtu07/my-terminal-dotfiles/README.md

 ### Windows WSL

-- We will use GNU stow
+- We will use GNU stow for symlink management
 - Assuming you are in `~/my-terminal-dotfiles`
   - Create symlinks by running `source ./sync-wsl-dotfiles/scripts/sync.sh`
   - Remove symlinks by running `source ./sync-wsl-dotfiles/scripts/unsync.sh`